hatakkey/MAG-integrated/README.md

 ## Overview

-This project is designed to simulate a 4G mobile network without the need for a traditional centralized user plane separation (CUPS).
+This project is designed to simulate a 4G mobile network without the need for traditional centralized user plane separation (CUPS).
 It integrates **Open5GS** as the core network solution and uses **BNGBlaster** to simulate broadband access for customers via PPPoE and IPoE.
 The entire network is simulated in a containerized environment using **ContainerLab**, allowing for rapid deployment and testing of network configurations.

 The goal of this project is to provide an efficient, scalable, and flexible way to simulate a 4G Non-CUPS network using open-source tools.